 The Testing Center can score an exam if an answer key is available.
 Once the test has been scored, it cannot be reviewed or examined again in the Testing Center.
 Contact your instructor for feedback information on the test items.

 If the scoring system is unavailable, you will receive your score through ACCmail.

 In addition to proctors and regular walkthroughs, the Testing Center employs audio, video, and computer surveillance and recording technologies to maintain an environment of academic integrity.

-Any violation of the Student Standards of Conduct will result in immediate expulsion from the Testing Center and may be reported to the dean of students for disciplinary action.
+Any violation of the Student Standards of Conduct will result in your immediate expulsion from the Testing Center.
+The incident will be reported to your professor and may be reported to the Campus Dean of Student Services for disciplinary action.